 Do not attempt reduction if signs of strangulation exist so as not to introduce dead bowel into the abdomen.

-To reduce a hernia, (a) place the patient in Trendelenburg, (b) externally rotate and flex the ipsilateral leg into the frog-leg position, (c) administer adequate analgesia or procedural sedation; children will require procedural sedation, (d) place a padded ice pack to reduce swelling and blood flow to the area, ...
+To reduce a hernia, (a) place the patient in Trendelenburg, (b) externally rotate and flex the ipsilateral leg into the frog-leg position, (c) administer adequate analgesia or procedural sedation; children will require procedural sedation, (d) place a padded ice pack to reduce swelling and blood flow to the area, and (e) grasp and ...